top of page

 Many patients also notice improvements in mental clarity and energy.

 Dietary fats and fibre support hormone signalling, cell membrane health, and hormone metabolism through the digestive tract.
-They also further help stabalize blood sugar.
+They also help stabilize blood sugar.

 Helpful foods include: